neorv32 logo

 Disclaimer

 This project is released under the BSD 3-Clause license.
-No copyright infringement intended.
-Other implied or used projects/sources might have different licensing – see their documentation to get more information.
+NO COPYRIGHT INFRINGEMENT INTENDED.
+Other implied or used projects/sources might have different licensing – see their according documentation for more information.

 This document contains links to the websites of third parties ("external links").
 As the content of these websites is not under our control, we cannot assume any liability for such external content.
 In all cases, the provider of information of the linked websites is liable for the content and accuracy of the information provided.
 At the point in time when the links were placed, no infringements of the law were recognizable to us.
 As soon as an infringement of the law becomes known to us, we will immediately remove the link in question.